haydenbbickerton/lock/readme.md

 ```
 toggle(
     string|array $action,
-    string|\BeatSwitch\Lock\Resources\Resource $resource = null,
+    string|\BeatSwitch\Lock\Targets\Target $target = null,
-    int $resourceId = null
+    int $targetId = null
 )
 ```

 #### allowed

-Returns all the id's in an array of the given resource type to which the subject is allowed to perform the given action on.
+Returns all the id's in an array of the given target type to which the subject is allowed to perform the given action on.

 ```
 allowed(
     string|array $action,
-    string|\BeatSwitch\Lock\Resources\Resource $resourceType
+    string|\BeatSwitch\Lock\Targets\Target $targetType
 )
 ```

 #### denied

-Returns all the id's in an array of the given resource type to which the subject is denied to perform the given action on.
+Returns all the id's in an array of the given target type to which the subject is denied to perform the given action on.

 ```
 denied(
     string|array $action,
-    string|\BeatSwitch\Lock\Resources\Resource $resourceType
+    string|\BeatSwitch\Lock\Targets\Target $targetType
 )
 ```